mpsilfve/FinnPos/README.md

-In addition to utilities for training your own morphological taggers, FinnPos provides a morphological tagger, FinnTreeBank tagger, for Finnish, which is trained on a high quality manually constructed Finnish treebank [FinnTreeBank 1](http://www.ling.helsinki.fi/kieliteknologia/tutkimus/treebank/).
+In addition to utilities for training your own morphological taggers, FinnPos provides a morphological tagger, FinnTreeBank tagger, for Finnish, which is trained on a high quality manually annotated Finnish treebank [FinnTreeBank 1](http://www.ling.helsinki.fi/kieliteknologia/tutkimus/treebank/).
 FinnTreeBank tagger utilizes the open-source Finnish morphological analyzer